 - Cash could remain uninvested as property assets can be difficult to buy, leading to lower returns than expected.

-- The value of the fund may be reduced if a large number of withdrawals are requested and it is necessary for properties to be sold at reduced prices.
+- The value of the fund may be reduced if there are a large number of withdrawals and it's necessary for properties to be sold at reduced prices.

-- Property fund valuations may be revised periodically, upwards or downwards.
+- Property fund valuations may change periodically, upwards or downwards.

-- Rental income is not guaranteed.
+- Rental income isn't guaranteed.
 Defaulted rent and unoccupied properties could reduce returns.

 - If the size of the fund falls significantly, the fund may have to hold fewer properties, and this reduced diversification may lead to an increase in risk.

-Where a fund is exposed to these risks, we have rated the fund as having a risk type of “Property”.
+Where a fund could be exposed to these risks, we've rated the fund as having a risk type of “Property”.

-Where a significant proportion of a fund is invested in non-Sterling assets, we have rated the fund as having a risk type of “Currency”.
+Where a proportion of a fund is invested in non-Sterling assets, we've rated the fund as having a risk type of “Currency”.